 - You cannot set different versioning and backup policies for different tiers of S3 Intelligent Tiering; the policy applies to the entire bucket.

-Alternatives to S3 Intelligent Tiering
+Alternatives to AWS S3 Intelligent Tiering

 As an AWS Advanced Tier partner, Komprise offers intelligent data management tools that can provide significant savings on AWS storage costs with strategies built from analytics-driven input.
 While AWS S3 Intelligent Tiering is optimized for unknowns, Komprise analyzes your data so you can make the optimal placement.
 Additionally, Komprise will retrieve objects from archive classes such as Glacier without the need for administrators to manually issue restore commands.